-Now that you have bought a suitable bike pump, it is important to follow the manufacturer’s instructions to use it properly.
+Now that you have bought the best bicycle pump, it is important to follow the manufacturer’s instructions to use it properly.
 Most users complain about the products they have bought because they don’t understand the technical aspects of using these pumps correctly.

 Below are the steps you need to follow to get the best service from your bike pump:

 1. Determine The Type Of Valve (Presta/Schrader)

 Before using a bike pump, you have to determine the type of tire valves you have on your bike tires.
 The two main types are Presta and Schrader and each comes with its own peculiarities.

 - Schrader valves: These are the wider valves similar to the ones you find on your car tires.
 They have an outer chuck which is threaded to accept a valve cap or pump head.
 There is a spring loaded check valve controlling flow of air in and out.
 They are designed to only let air flow in one direction.
 The pin at the center requires pressure to let air in.